-How To Spend 3 Days in Asheville, North Carolina: Hiking, Craft Beer & More
+How To Spend 3 Days in Asheville, North Carolina in the Summer (Enjoy Hiking and Craft Beer!)

 Asheville is a wonderful city known for live music, craft beer, America’s largest mansion, the Blue Ridge Mountains and an artsy and welcoming attitude among the locals.
 While you could easily spend a full week just in Asheville, one of things I love most about the area is the proximity to the Blue Ridge Parkway and endless hiking trails nearby.

 For this Asheville weekend itinerary, rent a car and spend some time driving the Blue Ridge Parkway in addition to exploring the city itself.
 This guide is for you if you enjoy craft beer and hiking, and love to fill your days with lots of adventures.

 This blog is based on my experience visiting in summer 2021 but has been updated for 2023.

 Asheville is located in Western North Carolina and is two hours away from the larger city of Charlotte.
 You can fly into the Asheville Regional Airport (AVL) on Delta, Allegiant, American, United, JetBlue or Sun Country Airlines.
 The AVL airport is more convenient, but you will find many more flight options if you’re willing to fly into Charlotte instead.